Creating Video Assignments

 • You can delete a question by clicking the trash can icon next to it.

-• If you choose not to use a particular question, you can deactivate it by clicking the ON/OFF toggle.
+• If you choose not to use a particular question, you can also deactivate it by clicking the ON/OFF toggle.

 Image: Question options